“Fight is a seminal piece, … one of the most compelling (and mind bending) pieces I’ve seen in VR. ”

 Below are a few snippets.
 Needless to say, the VR experience of looking around is quite different to seeing it static as below, also because the interaction actively depends on where you are looking.

-The room very slowly rotates in opposite directions for each eye, on a multi-axis rotation, slowly changing colour.
+Eventually the room very slowly rotates in opposite directions for each eye, on a multi-axis rotation, slowly changing colour.
 During this section, the perceptual experience of the people I’ve spoken to varies dramatically.
 Some people report giant swipes cross their vision, revealing or hiding the left or right sides.
 One person reported seeing a sharp line down the middle of their vision, with the left side showing the left image, and the right side showing the right.
 One person reported sudden cuts between the two images.
 Personally, I usually see a flat background from one image, with a corner from the other image in a circular mask moving across it.
 Also, looking around often affects the dominance.
 I might see in my peripheral vision, a small circle of blue lines against a backdrop of red, slowly moving across my field of vision.
 My eyes saccade over to it, and this triggers the circle of blue to start expanding, and one by one more and more blue lines start popping up, suppressing the red.
 Then this process is inverted as the red starts creeping back in.

 It’s also worth mentioning, that usually when we see, the images that we see appear to be taking place outside the head.
 I.e. when looking at the world, it appears that the world is external to us, and we are looking at it through a window — a hole in our head — which is our eyes.
 Even when looking at a flat 2D image, like a painting, a photograph, or an image on a screen, it still appears to be external, it appears as a flat image on an external medium — such as a canvas or screen.
 However, in my personal experience at least (and according to the dozen or so people that I’ve spoken to about this), in this experience, the visual percept doesn’t feel external, it feels to be physically located inside the head, or inside the eyes to be more specific.
 Which of course is exactly one of the notions that I wanted to portray: seeing is a phenomena which happens inside the head, it is not a window onto an objective reality.